thomknoe/INFO-5345/Lab 5/README.md

 <mark>We used TensorFlow's [arbitrary-image-stylization-v1](https://www.kaggle.com/models/google/arbitrary-image-stylization-v1), both 256-fp16 prediction and transfer models.
 Provided by Google.</mark>

 <mark> This lab is both an experiment in computational optimization, an artistic exploration with the nature of computer vision via style transfer, and the discourse created between vision and computation.
 The goal of this lab is to be able to capture the "artistic visuality" (i.e., the style) within classic paintings or textures, and transcribe them to live video feed through the Pi.
-The final deliverable is to create a narrative piece that will use style transfer for still and moving images, or the montage style of filmmaking (e.g., [Le Jetee (1962)](https://www.youtube.com/watch?v=Pf4AY_DI9BE) this film is also the main artistic inspiration for this project).</mark>
+The final deliverable is to create a narrative piece that will use style transfer for still and moving images, or the montage style of filmmaking (e.g., [Le Jetée (1962)](https://www.youtube.com/watch?v=Pf4AY_DI9BE).
+This film is also the main artistic inspiration for this project).</mark>

 ![Le Jetee](https://github.com/thomknoe/INFO-5345/blob/Fall2025/Lab%205/Images/le_jetee.jpg)